jundu1/AI_for_Trading/README.md

 * Rebalance this portfolio and calculate turn over to evaluate the performance.
 Use this metric to find the optimal rebalancing Frequency.
 * For the dataset, we'll be using the end of day from Quotemedia.

+# Project 4
+* Build a statistical risk model using PCA.
+* Build a portfolio along with 5 alpha factors.
+* Create these factors, then evaluate them using factor-weighted returns, quantile analysis, sharpe ratio, and turnover analysis.
+* At the end of the project, optimize the portfolio using the risk model and factors using multiple optimization formulations.
+* For the dataset, we'll be using the end of day from Quotemedia and sector data from Sharadar.

 # Project 5: Trading with Momentum
 * Conduct NLP Analysis on 10-k financial statements to generate an alpha factor.
 * For the dataset, we'll be using the end of day from Quotemedia and Loughran-McDonald sentiment word lists.